-worst to the best, taking into account replications according to the importance weights allowing for easy WOWA aggregation computations following the formula (24).
-One may notice that except for system D, all the other systems have the same worst achievement value max_i $a_i^a = 0.67$.
+according to the importance weights allowing for easy WOWA aggregation computations following the formula (24).
+One may notice that except of system D all the other systems have the same worst achievement value maxi $a_i^a = 0.67$ .
 Selection among systems A, B, C and E depends only on the regularization of achievements aggregation used in the RPM approach.
-The WOWA RPM method taking into account the importance weights together with the preferential weights $\mathbf{w} = (0.6, 0.2, 0.1, 0.05, 0.03, 0.02)$ points out that system A is the best one.
+The WOWA RPM method taking into account the importance weights together with the preferential weights $\mathbf{w} = (0.6, 0.2, 0.1, 0.05, 0.03, 0.02)$ points out system A as the best one.